MiladTootoonchi/Live-Trading-Platform/README.md

 - rsi_strategy
 - ai

-*We would recomend the rsi_strategy for the time being.*
+*We would recomend the rsi_strategy or the ai for the time being.*

 <br>